Low Temperature SCR for NOx Reduction

 - Conventional stand-alone SCR equipment.
 Tri-Mer offers both low temperature units that operate in the range of 300°F to 750°F and high temperature units that operation in the range of 600°F to 1100°F. For more information, see below.

 - A non-SCR process, wet scrubbing with the Tri-NOx MultiChem system for applications under 350°F with special requirements.
 See Tri-NOx.

 Catalysts are chemically formulated to allow this reaction to occur at different temperature ranges.
 The most commonly used catalysts require temperatures of 600°F to 1100°F to achieve high levels of effectiveness while consuming reasonable quantities of catalyst material.
 Tri-Mer offers SCR units in this temperature range.
 Yet many applications that require NOx reduction do not have gas stream temperatures high enough to make these conventional catalysts effective.

-Low Temperature NOx Catalyst
+Low Temperature NOx Catalyst for SCR

 When would low-temp SCR be used?